bibleexchange/courses/book-of-romans/001_doctrinal/600_grace-reigns-in-servants-of-righteousness.md

 # Grace Reigns in Servants of Righteousness 	Ch.
 6

 In Chapter six, Paul clearly establishes the relationship that the Believer has with sin and the conclusion that sin no longer having dominion over the Believer that the Believer should not continue in sin.
-Paul answers the question “Shall we sin?” by asking and answering two similar but different questions.
+Paul answers the question &quot;Shall we sin?&quot; by asking and answering two similar but different questions.

 - Verses 1-14	Shall we continue in sin, that grace may abound?
 - Verses 15-23	Shall we sin, because we are not under the law, but under grace?

 Paul proves by inspiration of God that there is no good reason to sin!
 There is no scenario where sinning is appropriate or beneficial.

-## Grace Abounds in our Walking in the Newness of Christ’s Life Vs. 1-14
+## Grace Abounds in our Walking in the Newness of Christ&apos;s Life Vs. 1-14

 QUESTION:  vs. 1 Shall we continue in sin, that grace may abound?
 ANSWER: vs. 2 God forbid.
 How shall we, that are dead to sin, live any longer therein?

-Paul teaches that to live in sin if we are dead sin is a paradox—an impossibility.
+Paul teaches that to live in sin if we are dead sin is a paradox&mdash;an impossibility.
 You are either dead to sin or you are alive to sin!
-When the rescue team checks for vitals, the victim’s heart is either pumping blood or his heart has stopped.
+When the rescue team checks for vitals, the victim&apos;s heart is either pumping blood or his heart has stopped.
 If we are crucified in Christ, God does not raise again that old carnal man!
 God raises us up in NEWNESS of Life.

 ### How Can WE Being Dead...?	v.
 1-6